arcturuscodez/NovusEdge/README.md

-# Software Name

-NovusEdge - Investment Firm Management Software
+# NovusEdge - Investment Firm Management Software

 ## Description

-NovusEdge is an all around investment management software designed for investment firms to manage stock transactions, track portfolio performance, and monitor live market data.
+NovusEdge is an all-around investment management software designed for investment firms to manage stock transactions, track portfolio performance, and monitor live market data.
 It provides users with the ability to execute buy transactions, update portfolio information with real-time stock prices, calculate unrealized profits and losses, and track dividend yields.

 The system integrates with a database to store transaction records, portfolio details, and firm financial information.
 It also leverages external stock data sources to provide live updates on stock prices and dividends.
 The long-term goal is to enhance the system with machine learning and AI capabilities to simulate, monitor, and provide feedback on the portfolios managed by Bearhouse Capital’s Chief Investment Officer.